 Meater smart meat thermometer

 If you keep poisoning your dinner party guests with undercooked meat, you need Meater in your life.
-Touted as the first wireless smart meat thermometer - Meater is beyond just a digital reader with Bluetooth.
+Touted as the first wireless smart meat thermometer, Meater is more than just a digital reader with Bluetooth.

 Its big strength lies in the app that accompanies it.
 Simply insert Meater into whatever you're cooking, leaving the ambient sensor an inch or so of room, and then select the meat type, cut and desired finish in the app.
 The app will then tell you the target temperature, the current temperature and the ambient temperature, giving you alerts on cooking times along the way (you leave Meater in while you cook).